leonafrancis/leonafrancisceamls26.github.io/index.md

 quick_facts:
   - "🎓 Sophmore, Computer Science"
-  - "🔬 Interested in Cyberlaw and Software development"
+  - "🔬 Interested in Cyberlaw and AI "
   - "📍 Based in Atlanta, GA"
   - " I love the movie Princess and the frog"